ppikula/mongooseim-docker/README.md

 Actually with the `docker exec` command you can do any mongoosectl command for example we can  register a new user:

-`$ docker exec -it CONTAINER_NAME mongooseimctl mongooseimctl register pawel localhost test`
+`$ docker exec -it CONTAINER_NAME mongooseimctl register pawel localhost test`

 ### Create cluster of the MongooseIM nodes using docker links